 authorized League Operator may administer the League.
 Your

 League Operator may hire assistants and/or representatives to

 improve service to you.

 BASIC TEAM LEAGUE ORGANIZATION

 - A team consists of a minimum of three players, although it is

-wise to have at least four, and a maximum of five.
-All team
+wise to have at least four.
+All team members bear the

-members bear the responsibility of verifying their teammates are
+responsibility of verifying their teammates are AZPL members of

-AZPL members of legal age and are playing at skill levels that
+legal age and are playing at skill levels that reflect their

 The Team Captain